 A colony of Belgium until 1962, Rwanda became dominated politically by the minority Tutsis.
 During the independence movement, the majority Hutus seized control of the government, killing thousands of Tutsis and forcing even more into exile.
 Many fled to Burundi and Uganda as refugees.
 Tensions between the two ethnic groups continued to fester over the course of the next two decades, culminating in the outbreak of civil war in 1990.
 Exiled Tutsis regrouped as the Rwandan Patriotic Front (RPF) and led an invasion to overthrow the Hutu-controlled government and re-establish themselves in Rwanda.
 Rwandan President Juvénal Habyarimana and the Hutu president of Burundi were then killed on April 6, 1994, when their airplane was shot down as it was landing in Kigali.
 Responsibility for the attack was disputed, as both the RPF and Hutu extremists were accused.
 The Rwandan military responded to the deaths of the two Hutu presidents by starting a murderous campaign to eradicate all the Tutsis they could reach.
 It is estimated that after 100 days of violence, at least 800,000 Tutsis were killed.

 After its victory in July 1994, the RPF organized a coalition government similar to that established earlier by President Habyarimana.
 The first post-war presidential and legislative elections were held in the fall of 2003.
 The current government officially prohibits ethnic, racial and religious discrimination and has passed laws prohibiting emphasis on Hutu or Tutsi identity in political activity.
 Rwanda observes Genocide Memorial Day on April 7, and the week following April 7 is designated as an official week of mourning.
+You can read the eyewitness accounts of Robert Gribbin, Ambassador to the Central African Republic at the time and Ambassador to Rwanda in 1996, and Joyce Leader, Deputy Chief of Mission in Kigali.

 Civil war and political polarization